 Specialties Affected Vascular surgery, neurology, radiology, cardiology, internal medicine

-CMS Noninvasive Carotid Function Tests Coverage Criteria and Medical Necessity Requirements 2026
+CMS Noninvasive Carotid Testing Coverage Criteria and Medical Necessity Requirements 2026

-CMS organizes covered tests into two categories.
-Direct tests examine the carotid artery itself.
-Indirect tests examine hemodynamic changes in the distal vascular beds—specifically the orbital and cerebral circulations.
+The policy splits covered tests into two categories: direct and indirect.
+Direct tests examine the anatomy and physiology of the carotid artery itself.
+Indirect tests examine hemodynamic changes in the distal beds — specifically the orbital and cerebral circulations.

 #Covered Indication